lj-valencia/cayman-blog-old-site/index.md

 Welcome to my blog!

-I created this blog to showcase my work and discuss all things Economics (and not).
-However, it will mostly be about Economics.
+I created this blog to showcase my work on all things Economics (and not).

 Various economics-related projects I've worked on are found under the Projects section of this page.